Aym-brz/projetIA/README.md

 │   │   └── pendulum.launch.py
 │   ├── projetIA/                   # Python library for the project
 │   │   └── speed_publisher.py      # ROS node to publish the speed of the trolley
+│   │   └── state_subscriber.py     # ROS node to read the speeds and positions
 │   ├── scripts/                    # Contains training scripts
 │   │   └── train.py                # Training policy
 │   ├── README.md                   # Documentation